-Before proceeding to discuss the briefing and its charts further, there are three pitfalls that are so astonishingly common that they must be mentioned here:
+Before proceeding to discuss the briefing and its charts further, there are three pitfalls that are so common that they must be mentioned here:

 • The visual material is not legible, particularly to persons sitting at the back.
 This pitfall produces a doubly negative effect: the persons at the back will not get the message fully, and they will not respect the sense of reality of anyone who ignores so simple a problem.
-The principle is simple: The visual material must be clearly legible to everyone in the room, and this visibility should be carefully checked before the visuals are prepared.
+The principle is simple: The visual material must be clearly legible to everyone in the room, and this visibility should be carefully checked before and after the visuals are prepared.

 • The visual material is so crowded with words and other information as to force the audience to make a choice of listening to the speaker or mastering the details of the visuals.
 This also detracts from the audience's ability to appreciate the message, and reduces their receptivity to it by producing a strain on their attention.
-The principle again is simple: Keep the visual material simple enough to be comprehended at a glance: In a list of points do not write whole sentences, put down two or three key words that will be explained by what you say; in a table, do not display several dozen numbers that the audience cannot analyze, show in a reduced table the few that are significant to your point; keep graphs simple, but be sure to label the axes and units clearly.
+The principle again is simple: Keep the visual material simple enough to be comprehended at a glance: In a list of points do not write whole sentences, put down two or three key words that will be explained by what you say; in a table, do not display several dozen numbers that the audience cannot analyze, show in a reduced table the few that are significant to your point.
+Keep graphs simple, but be sure to label the axes and units clearly.

-• The speaker, wanting to cover everything very carefully, prepares a complete text of what he has to say and then drones through it, with the visuals, whether changed by him or a helper, not always well coordinated with the text, owing to the speaker's full attention being paid to his papers.
-The speaker plunged into this pitfall fails to establish the appearance of smooth competence suggesting to the audience that he has a full mastery of the work and its results, and distracts the audience by drawing its attention to mechanics.
-There are various ways to avoid this pitfall: The man with a good memory that works well while he is on his feet can leave the manuscript in the file and do splendidly; most, however, hesitate to rely on memory at so crucial a time, and want props to be sure that all points are covered in the right order, and there are three possibilities: (1) if the visuals include enough points-and a well prepared set usually will-they will serve alone to keep the speaker on his chosen path, allowing him to keep his hands free and giving the audience the feeling of relaxed discipline that makes the best impression; (2) if there are points that must be made that are not on the visuals and the speaker has chosen to use either board charts or tablet pages, these points can be penciled lightly on the edges of the visuals so as to be clearly visible to the speaker but invisible to the audience; and (3) some inconspicuous papers or cards can be laid on the stand in front of the speaker.
+• The speaker prepares a complete text of what he has to say and then drones through it (with the visuals not always well coordinated with the text).
+The speaker plunged into this pitfall fails to establish the appearance of smooth competence, and distracts the audience by drawing its attention to mechanics.

+There are various ways to avoid the last pitfall: The man with a good memory that works well while he is on his feet can leave the manuscript in the file and do splendidly; most, however, hesitate to rely on memory at so crucial a time, and want props to be sure that all points are covered in the right order.
+For these persons there are three possibilities: (1) if the visuals include enough points-and a well prepared set usually will-they will serve alone to keep the speaker on his chosen path, allowing him to keep his hands free and giving the audience the feeling of relaxed discipline that makes the best impression; (2) if there are points that must be made that are not on the visuals and the speaker has chosen to use either board charts or tablet pages, these points can be penciled lightly on the edges of the visuals so as to be clearly visible to the speaker but invisible to the audience; and (3) some inconspicuous papers or cards can be laid on the stand in front of the speaker.
 These possibilities are listed in order of effectiveness and preference.

 These remarks about the oral presentation of the study results may appear to suggest that this is the most difficult part of all-but this lies counter to my experience.
-One has only to remember that the study has been done, the report and its summary written, and the material developed there available both in hard copy and the team leader's mind to realize that the job is merely one of selecting and shaping; indeed, it is one of the most pleasurable of the systems analyst's tasks.
+One has only to remember that the study has been done, the report and its summary written, and the material developed there available both in hard copy and the team leader's mind to realize that the job is merely one of selecting and shaping; indeed, it is one of the most pleasurable of the systems analyst's tasks, provided he takes pains to learn to do it well.